duckdb/duckdb/extension/README.md

 Secondly, there are **External OOTEs**.
 Extensions in this category are not tied to the DuckDB CI, but instead their CI/CD runs in their own repository.
-The maintainer of the external OOTE repo is responsible for testing, distribution and making sure that an up to date version of the extension is available.
+The maintainer of the external OOTE repo is responsible for testing, distribution and making sure that an up-to-date version of the extension is available.
 Depending on who maintains the extension, these extensions may or may not be signed.

 # Building extensions